Why Companies Won’t Hire Candidates Until They Speak a Foreign Language

 These days, it’s no secret that knowing more than one language is a huge benefit.

-The truth is, even if you have all the right padding on your resume, if you’re missing that vital skill you just may not get hired.
+The truth is, even if you have all the right padding on your resume, if you’re missing that vital skill, you just may not get hired.
 In fact, nearly 70% of job recruiters in America agree that being bilingual is extremely important when it comes to finding jobs.

 Before you curse the skies lamenting that one missing piece from your otherwise perfect resume, check out these reasons why many employers simply won’t hire you unless you already have a good grasp of a foreign language.

-Language Learning = Time.
+Language Learning = Time

 You may be more than prepared to promise a potential boss that you’re willing to learn a language on the job just to get the job, but most employers understand that picking up a new tongue can be a full-time occupation in itself.

 Time is the one great restraining factor of busy corporate workers everywhere, which makes it all too easy for language learning to take second place to everything else, namely your job.
-For a lot of employers it’s a risk to hire someone on the mere promise that they will spend evenings and weekends working overtime to conquer a new language, and for most of us it’s even more difficult to commit to extra time studying – especially after a long work week.
+For a lot of employers, it’s a risk to hire someone on the mere promise that they will spend evenings and weekends working overtime to conquer a new language, and for most of us, it’s even more difficult to commit to extra time studying – especially after a long work week.

 Furthermore, experts say it can take anywhere between 120 to 180 hours of study in order to reach a lowly beginner’s level.
 If you only have time for an hour of study per day (and most of us don’t even have that), it’ll take you 4 months to solidify basic language skills.
-Perhaps now you can see why so many possible bosses would rather hire someone who already has a solid grasp on a foreign language.
+Perhaps now you can see why so many possible bosses would rather hire someone who already has a solid grasp of a foreign language.

-Language Learning = Commitment.
+Language Learning = Commitment

-Another reason why a lot of employers balk at the idea of hiring someone who plans on learning a language while on the job, is that a credible amount of time and effort has to be put in on your company’s behalf too if they want to ensure you are a successful language learner.
+Another reason why a lot of employers balk at the idea of hiring someone who plans on learning a language while on the job is that a credible amount of time and effort has to be put in on your company’s behalf too if they want to ensure you are a successful language learner.